AaronRDurant/aaron-durant/content/blog/new-personal-website/index.md

 I made my first website more than 10 years ago (basically half my life).
 I began writing on the internet eight years ago.
 Six and a half years ago, I helped create a website called [The Apex](https://www.theapex.racing/).
 That project led to intense skill development and put me closer to open-wheel and sports car racing than I could've dreamt of when I first witnessed it in 2007.

-About 600 days ago, in September 2020, I started down the path of a career in web development when I dove into my project-based online bootcamp with CareerFoundry.
-By November 2021, I felt ready to take on my most ambitious hand-coded website yet.
+About 600 days ago, in September 2020, I started down the path of a career in web development when I dove into my project-based online bootcamp.
+By November 2021, I felt ready to take on my most exciting hand-coded website yet.

 All of that — and so much more in between — leads to today, when I'm at long last able to pull the make-believe internet wraps off my blazing-fast, modern personal website! 🎉